tangerinedream/AWS_EC2_Scheduler/README.md

 }
 ```
 #### IAM Policy if CrossAccountRole
-If CrossAccountRole and CrossAccountRoleExternalId are enabled, the following IAM Policy needs to be added and attached to IAM role in target AWS account:
+If CrossAccountRole and CrossAccountRoleExternalId are enabled, the following IAM Policy needs to be added and attached to IAM role **in the target AWS account**:

 ```
 {